odonckers/epic-failure/README.md

   epic_failure: ^[current version]
 ```

-At the beginning of your `main()` function you will need to register all predetermined failures, so instances that you know at some point may or may not happen, as a `PredeterminedFailure` in the `FailureManager.instance` (or `FailureManager.I` for short).
+At the beginning of your `main()` function you will need to register all predetermined failures, so instances that you know at some point may or may not happen, in the `FailureManager.instance` (or `FailureManager.I` for short).

 ```dart
 import 'package:epic_failure/epic_failure.dart';